Protein is best used for vital body functions—eat just enough for your lifestyle needs.

 - Ovo-vegetarian.
 This type of semi-vegetarian eats eggs but not dairy products.

-- Pescetarian-This type of semi-vegetarian eats fish, but no meat or eggs.
+- Pescatarian-This type of semi-vegetarian eats fish, but no meat or eggs.

 People choose a vegetarian diet for various reasons, including religious doctrines, health concerns, ecological and animal welfare concerns, or simply because they dislike the taste of meat.
 Vegetarianism has been practiced for centuries.
 In the fourth century BC, great thinkers such as Pythagoras and Plato promoted vegetarian diets in their natural philosophies.
 Ancient Olympians were placed on vegetarian diets one month prior to the Olympic Games.

 Gladiators were tough men who fought violently against each other during games sponsored by the Roman Empire’s upper-class political rulers.
 In 1993, archaeologists uncovered a gladiator burial ground not far from the Temple of Artemis.
 To their surprise, forensic analysis of the gladiators’ bones revealed that they consumed a vegetarian diet.
 This information matches other historical accounts that gladiators ate a diet rich in barley and dried fruits.
-Hulled barley is a very nutritious whole grain; it is a complete protein source, containing more than 20 grams of protein and all nine essential amino acids in a one-cup serving.
+Uncooked hulled barley is a very nutritious whole grain; it is an excellent protein source, containing more than 20 grams of protein and all nine essential amino acids in a one-cup serving.

 Although the great philosophers, ancient Olympic athletes, and Roman gladiators saw vegetarianism as a means of maintaining optimal health, it took a while for the vegetarian dietary pattern to catch on in America.
 In 1987, John Robbins wrote “Diet for a New America” and popularized the vegan diet first introduced by Jay Dinshah in the United States in 1960.
 In the early 1990s, Dr. John McDougall wrote a series of books that promoted vegan dietary regimens to ward off chronic disease.
 Also during the 1990s, scientific evidence accumulated that supported that diets consisting of too much red meat were linked to chronic disease.
 This prompted many health organizations, such as the Academy of Nutrition and Dietetics(AND) to issue statements endorsing the health benefits of vegetarian diets.